Yes we do ship worldwide.

 Please note: Any changes to an item by the customer such as self stretching, self gallery wrapping or self fixing voids the return policy.**

-CDBOGO Offer: Buy One Get One Free Pormotion - Purchase any framed or unframed oil painting displayed on our website and receive an additional framed or unframed oil painting of your choice of equal or lesser value for free.
+MOM40 Promotion 40% off applies to paintings, frames, prints, mirrors, tiles, and framing services.
 This offer cannot be applied to previous or pending purchases.
-It cannot be combined with any other offers and discounts and does not apply to the purchase of gift certificates, art deal of the day, doorbusters, mirrors, custom size orders and special orders.
+It cannot be combined with any other offers and discounts and does not apply to the purchase of gift certificates, doorbusters collection, custom size orders and special orders.

 **If a painting is returned damaged and not in its original packaging (with protective corners and box) a fee will be issued against the credit due for the returned item.
 Not to exceed the full purchase price and no less than 1/2 the value of the item if item arrives in unsellable condition.